How Long Does a Scuba Tank Last When You Dive Underwater?

 Twin tanks also feature a back plate and a wing buoyancy device that help divers maintain their horizontal position underwater and make them glide better.

 There’s no ballpark figure for how long a scuba tank lasts.
-It may last for 10 minutes, an hour or even an hour and a half based on many variables such as your tank size, your physical strength, the amount of time you’ve been diving for and the depth to which you’re diving.
+It may last for 10 minutes, an hour, or even an hour and a half based on many variables such as your tank size, your physical strength, the amount of time you’ve been diving for, and the depth to which you’re diving.
+The time does depend on your personal air consumption rate.

 Deep divers tend to use larger tanks and have the proper training to regulate their breathing so that they don’t waste their air supply.